Joseph Stalin and the Art of Tyranny (Hardback)

 About Dr William Nester

-Dr WILLIAM NESTER, a Professor at the Department of Government and Politics, St. John’s University, New York, is the author of thirty-seven books on history and politics.
+Dr WILLIAM NESTER, now retired, he taught an array of national security classes in the Department of Government and Politics at St. John's University in New York for 33 years.
+He is the author of more than forty books on history and politics.
 His book George Rogers Clark: I Glory in War won the Army Historical Foundation’s best biography award for 2013, and Titan: The Art of British Power in the Age of Revolution and Napoleon, won the New York Military Affairs Symposium's 2016 Arthur Goodzett Book Award.